TIY-ATL-ROR-2015-Sep/course-notes/postwork.md

 [Paul Snively's review][psr] speaks to why.
 It's a bonus that Scala is ultimately a hybrid Object/Functional language and that its usage in industry is growing.

-If you're still hooked and want more after that, maybe get a look at programming in a more dedicated Functional language and read Real World Ocaml or Real World Haskell.
+If you're still hooked and want more after that, or Scala is completely unappealing to you, maybe get a look at programming in a more "pure" Functional language and read Real World Ocaml or Learn You A Haskell.

 [fps]: http://www.amazon.com/Functional-Programming-Scala-Paul-Chiusano/dp/1617290653
 [psr]: http://www.amazon.com/review/R8P9W8Z7QXLWW/ref=cm_cr_dp_title?ie=UTF8&ASIN=1617290653&channel=detail-glance&nodeID=283155&store=books

 #### Project: Read Some Good Code (R, P)

-This is one I feel compelled to include but I don't have particular code to recommend.
+This is one I feel compelled to include but I don't have particular code to recommend, though I'm intrigued by [lobste.rs][lobsters].

 I may package up a mailing list that's disappeared from the net called "kragen-hacks".
 It was a great source of small, interesting programs (often in Python) that were well